AbhinavGavireddi/AbhinavGavireddi/README.md

 and _**Scikit-Learn**_ to implement Machine Learning Algorithms.

-I :blue_heart: to use Jupyter-Notebook, Spyder, PyCharm IDE's to do everything!!.
+I :blue_heart: to use Jupyter-Notebook, Spyder, PyCharm IDE's for everything!!.

 * 🌍  Based in India
 * ✉️  can contact me at [abhinavgavireddi@gmail.com](mailto:abhinavgavireddi@gmail.com)